somecho/Canny-Edge-Detection-for-Processing/README.md

 # Canny Edge Detection for Processing
 An implementation of the Canny edge detetction algorithm in Processing.
+This is not optimized, nor idiomatic code, only for me to practice!

 Written in Processing 3.5.4.